KargJonas/schas/README.md

 # S.C.H.A.S. - Supreme Channel Help Assistent Service

 This JKU Discord Bot is designed to help students and faculty stay updated with their schedules, on-campus meal options, occupancy levels at the JKU Mensa, and the latest news and events from JKU.
 It also provides helpful navigation for campus rooms.
 Below is an overview of the bot’s capabilities and how to get started.

+## Team
+- Lorenz Bader k12212953
+- Philip Buchegger k12204693
+- Jonas Karg k12213152

 ## Features
 ### Calendar Integration